From BR Bullpen

 In 2005, Harman batted .303/.380/.442 for the Lakewood BlueClaws with 5 stolen bases in 16 tries.
 He hit .333/.412/.467 in the 2005 Baseball World Cup for Australia, playing error-free ball in 6 games at shortstop; he split time at short with Rodney van Buizen in his debut with the senior national team.

 Brad was the top star on the Australian entry in the 2006 World Baseball Classic.
 He went 0 for 2 with a throwing error in a 10-0 loss to Italy in which Australia was one-hit.
-In game two, Harman was 1 for 3 and was caught stealing in a 2-0 loss to Venezuela.
-In game three, though, Brad went 2 for 2 with a RBI double in a 6-4 loss to the Dominican Republic.
+In his team's second game, Harman was 1 for 3 and was caught stealing in a 2-0 loss to Venezuela.
+In the third game, though, Brad went 2 for 2 with a RBI double in a 6-4 loss to the Dominican Republic.
 Overall, his 3 hits led an Australian team with four former major leaguers and his 1.000 OPS also led the squad.

 Harman's production fell in 2006.
 He hit .241/.322/.305 with Clearwater and made 36 errors to lead the Florida State League's shortstops.
 He hit 2 homers in 119 games.
 His power would take a turn for the better in international play.
 In the 2006 Intercontinental Cup, the Aussie hit .184/.279/.447 with 3 homers in 9 games to lead the tournament in circuit clouts.